-Table 2-3 Changing the format in which information is displayed
+Table 3 Changing the format in which information is displayed

-Icon Description

-Display the information in numerical format.

-Display the information in a bar graph.

-П Display the information as a stacked bar graph.
+Icon Description [# Display the information in numerical format.
+E Display the information in a bar graph. п Display the information as a stacked bar graph.
 Z Display the information in percentage format.

 The Association area lets you drill down to another entity by clicking a row.
 The information displayed in both the Main area and the Association area will change to reflect your selection.
+See Filtering data and Associating entities with data that meets specific criteria.